SimplyReactive/petrie/readme.md

 ### Development

-Want to make Petri even better?
+Want to make Petrie even better?
 Awesome!
 It's simple enough; just fork the repo and make your change.
 When you're done, submit a pull request.